-Bo Partin, Jr. Memorial Scholarship
+Bo Partin, Jr. Memorial Scholarship Endowment

 To promote continuing education by awarding scholarships to a deserving student or alumnus from Hopewell High School, Prince George High School, Thomas Dale High School, or Maggie Walker & Appomattox Regional Governor School (home school would have been one of the above mentioned high schools)who plans to major in business/economics.
 Priority will be given to a student who plans or currently attends VMI.
 Applicants must demonstrate academic achievement, an active record of community service and strong leadership qualities.

-The Bo Partin Jr. Memorial Scholarship Program was established in memory of Bo Partin by his nephew, Johnny Partin and niece, Allison Partin along with a community of friends to help ensure that Bo’s love of life, community and generous nature will be shared for generations to come by assisting students with their educational endeavors.
+The Bo Partin Jr. Memorial Scholarship Endowment was established in memory of Bo Partin by his nephew, Johnny Partin and niece, Allison Partin along with a community of friends to help ensure that Bo’s love of life, community and generous nature will be shared for generations to come by assisting students with their educational endeavors.
 Establishing this scholarship was a way for Johnny and Allison to honor their special Uncle Bo.

 Bo Partin was a very generous, loving, and caring man.
 Bo Partin began his life of public and community service in his teenage years picking up trash along the streets in Hopewell and in front of Partin Oil Company on Route 10.
 Upon graduation from Hopewell High School, Bo attended the University of Kentucky and enrolled in the Army ROTC Program.
 Upon his college graduation, Bo commissioned into the United States Army as Second Lieutenant branching with the Military Police.
 After 3 years of active duty, Bo transferred into the Virginia National Guard with the Corps of Engineers.
 Bo Partin retired from the Virginia National Guard after 20 years of service, attaining the rank of Major.